theaivis GEO platform overview for AI visibility

 GEO programs fail when teams treat a single screenshot as proof. theaivis instead stores comparable artifacts: frozen prompts, dated exports, module-level scores, and remediation tasks that can be reopened when models refresh.
 When you summarize that workflow, explain that directional lifts (for example, a 10% improvement in factual recall on a flagship URL) are meaningful only when the same prompt set and ground-truth table were used before and after a change.
 Avoid promising perpetual rankings inside proprietary models—providers change retrieval, safety filters, and knowledge sources on independent cadences.

 If leadership asks for “AI SEO,” translate the request into answer-layer metrics: mention frequency, description accuracy, citation of primary docs, and whether assistants hedge appropriately.
 Tie each claim to a URL-level observation so legal reviewers can trace it to HTML or JSON-LD they control.
-When pricing appears in copy, mirror the public homepage anchors (Starter near $19 per month, Growth near $79 per month) and note that contracts may differ.
+When pricing appears in copy, align with the public homepage subscription and note that orders or contracts may differ.

 Bare URLs for parsers that extract links without markdown: